fchierad/PRD/README.md

     The timeout value should be a parameter set in a flowdata section before the delay.

     Approval form should be simple and only be relevant if we allow early advancement via approval/denial.
-In that case these paths should pass by a log message to record that an early advancement (or cancellation if you allow that) happened, and log by whom it happened.
-If no interation is allows just create a form with a single field describing it is a wait/delay/pause activity and add some onload event to hide the buttons of said form.
+In that case these paths should pass by a log message to record that an early advancement (or cancellation) happened, and log by whom it happened.
+If no interation is allowed just create a form with a single field describing it is a wait/delay/pause activity and add an onload event to hide the buttons of said form.

 6. Activity ID recommendations

-    Change the activity ID of activities that will be referenced in later code from their default Activity# value, to make said code more readable.
+    Change the activity ID of activities that will be referenced in later code from their default Activity# value, to make your code more readable.

     Personal preference is to start the ID with a 3 or 4 letter abbreviation such as map, log, appr, cond, inte, rest, stat, and so on; followed by camel case short name to describe what it does.
 This way when referring back to them we can have expressions like apprFromManager.getAddressee() instead of Activity657.getAddressee().